bymarcogr/react/lesson1/coreconcepts/README.md

 ## Available Scripts

+NOTE: Backend module is store in `backend\MoviesAPI.ReactJS` directory, go there and run `npm start`, Open [http://localhost:4000/api-docs](http://localhost:4000/api-docs) to view swagger in the browser

 In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+- Open [http://localhost:3000](http://localhost:3000) to view main app in the browser.
+- Open [http://localhost:3000/lesson](http://localhost:3000/lesson) to view each lessons apps in the browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.